LeNPaul/full-circle/_posts/2019-07-02-the-importance-of-hobbies-and-how-they-have-changed-my-life.md

 category: blog
 ---

-Many years ago, on my first day of highschool, I had coincidentally sat next to an old friend that I had not seen or spoken to for more than five years.
-After we both realized that we had known each other from a long time ago, we quickly became close friends.
+Many years ago, on my first day of highschool, I had coincidentally sat next to an old friend who I had not seen or spoken to for more than five years.
+After we both realized that we had known each other from a long time ago, we quickly became friends.

-After a few days of classes, he had asked me a question that I thought was very strange: he wanted all of the empty and broken pens from my pencil case.
+After a few days of classes, he had asked me a question that I thought was very strange: he wanted all the empty and broken pens from my pencil case.
 I thought this was a strange request, but I was going to throw those pens out anyways, so I gave them all to him.
-To my surprise, he was ecstatic.
+He was surprisingly ecstatic.

 The next day, he came to class and was excited to show me something.
 To my amazement, he took out a long pen, and [started doing pen tricks](https://www.youtube.com/watch?v=1q7s4E94-No) with it.
-He had taken all of the pens that I had given him the day before, and made a Franken-pen.
-He used a lighter to melt together two pens, and added weights from other pen parts to both ends to balance the pen.
+He had taken all the pens that I had given him the day before, and made a Franken-pen.
+He used a lighter to melt together two pens, and added weights from other pens to both ends to balance the pen.

-I was impressed at how excited he was about something that I considered to be trash.
-Apparently, the pens that I had given him were sought after in the "pen spinning community".
-He was perfectly happy with the empty and broken pens that I gave him.
+I was impressed at how excited and resourceful he was about something that I considered to be trash.
+Apparently, the pens that I gave him were sought after in the "pen spinning community".
+He was perfectly happy with the empty and broken pens, and made them into something new.

-Since that day, I too had gotten into penspinning, and it became a hobby of mine.
+Since that day, pen spinning became a hobby of mine.
 I enjoyed finding certain types of pens that were sought after for pen modification, making my own Franken-pens, and doing tricks with them.

-This all made me realize how important hobbies are in life.
+This made me realize how important hobbies are in life.
 You see things that other people don't see, and nuances that make your world bigger.
 Your life becomes more interesting.

 Throughout highschool, I took some of those initial lessons and channeled them into other areas.
 The following are some of the big lessons that I learned about the importance of hobbies, and how they have changed my life.

 ### Hobbies Help You Develop Confidence

 During my early teens, my confidence was never very high.
-Although I had good grades in school, I always felt like it was not something that I truly earned myself, and that [I wasn’t really good any thing else besides skateboarding](https://medium.com/@LeNPaul/life-lessons-from-skateboarding-2f3e304355ab).
+Although I had good grades in school, I always felt like it was not something that I truly earned myself, and that there wasn’t really anything else that I was good at, [except maybe skateboarding]({% post_url 2019-05-14-life-lessons-from-skateboarding %}).

 One of the best things that I have ever done in my life, especially at that time, was learn how to play the guitar.
 I started the summer before high school, and taught myself how to play the guitar throughout high school.

-At first, I was terrible, just any any beginner.
+At first, I was terrible, just like any beginner.
 It was hard.
 Nothing that I played sounded good, and my fingers would hurt and ache.
 Eventually, after months of practice, the things that I was playing on the guitar started to actually sound like music.
-This motivated me to practice even more, and with more practice I got even better.
+I got better with practice, which motivated me to practice even more.
 I was hooked on the guitar.

 When you are good at something because you put in effort to become good, you feel good.
 It helps you build confidence.
-You trust your abilities to be put in a situation where you were not able to do something, but through practice and hard work, you are able to do it.
+You trust your abilities to be put in a situation where you are not able to do something, but through practice and hard work, you are able to do it.

 ### Hobbies Help You Develop Passion